ethank5149/Ising-Model-Visual/README.md

-# IsingModel-Visual-C
+# IsingModel-Visual
-A pure C implementation of the 2D Ising Model.
+A simulation of the 2D Ising Model.
 In particular, this program produces a video of the evolution of the Ising model using the Metropolis-Hastings Algorithm.

 ## Examples